Editorial: Health care remedy

 While we’re used to the ocean taking pretty much anything we dish out — from municipal pollutants to overfishing, to climate pollution causing rising ocean temperatures and increased acidity — it’s worth keeping a weather eye on our watery neighbour.

-This past week, scientists talked about the increase that’s been showing up in ocean temperatures off Nova Scotia — it’s not a record high temperature, but, for the last decade, temperatures on the Scotian Shelf have been rising, and in 2015 (the last year for which full data has been collected) stood at three degrees above the 30-year average.
+This past week, scientists talked about the increase that’s been showing up in ocean temperatures off Nova Scotia — it’s not a record high temperature, but for the last decade, temperatures on the Scotian Shelf having been rising, and in 2015 (the last year for which full data has been collected) stood at three degrees above the 30-year average.
 (Three degrees doesn’t sound like much, but bear in mind the sheer volume of water involved and the massive amount of energy it would take to increase that volume of salt water by that many degrees.)

 In October, 32 kilometres off the coast of the province, the water temperature on the bottom was 11 degrees, far higher than in past years.
 The suggestion now?
 That a warming Gulf Stream is pushing further north, changing its direction and deflecting the southern-running Labrador current, now carrying fresher water as Arctic ice melts, somewhere around the tail of the Grand Banks.